mavryk-network/mavryk-rust/apps/baker/README.md

 ### Common problems

 1. After creating an account and registering it as a delegate, make sure you wait at least 5 cycles (approximately 15 days) before you start to bake.
-1. The executable `tezedge-baker` and `tezos-client` should be in the directory which is in the `$PATH` environment variable.
+1. The executable `tezedge-baker` and `mavryk-client` should be in the directory which is in the `$PATH` environment variable.
 It may be `/usr/local/bin`, you need superuser permission to copy in this directory.
-Also, it is possible to execute `tezos-client` from any directory, but you need to specify the full path, for example `/home/username/tezos/tezos-client gen keys bob`, instead of `tezos-client gen keys bob`.
+Also, it is possible to execute `mavryk-client` from any directory, but you need to specify the full path, for example `/home/username/mavryk/mavryk-client gen keys bob`, instead of `mavryk-client gen keys bob`.

 ## Tests